TrueNASTrueNAS Nightly Development Documentation

 UsagesDisplays after selecting Extended Key Usage.
 Select the option to identify the purpose of this public key from the dropdown list.
 Typically used for the end entity certificates.
 You can select multiple usages that display separated by a comma (,).
 Options are ANY_EXTENDED_KEY_USAGE, CERTIFICATE_TRANSPARENCY, CLIENT_AUTH, CODE_SIGNING, EMAIL_PROTECTION, IPSEC_IKE, KERBEROS_PKINIT_KDC, OCSP_SIGNING, SERVER_AUTH, SMARTCARD_LOGON or TIME_STAMPING.
 Do not mark this extension critical when set to ANY_EXTENDED_KEY_USAGE.
 The purpose of the certificate must be consistent with both extensions when using both Extended Key Usage and Key Usage extensions.
 See [RFC 3280, section 4.2.1.13 for more details.

 Critical ExtensionSelect to identify this extension as critical for the certificate.
-The certificate-using system must recognize the critical extensions to prevent this certificate being rejected.
+The certificate-using system must recognize the critical extensions to prevent this certificate from being rejected.
 The certificate-using system can ignore extensions identified as not critical and still approve the certificate.

 Key UsageSelect to activate this certificate extension.
 The key usage extension defines the purpose (e.g., encipherment, signature, certificate signing) of the key contained in the certificate.
 The usage restriction might be employed when a key that can be used for more than one operation is to be restricted.
 For example, when an RSA key should be used only to verify signatures on objects other than public key certificates and CRLs, the Digital Signature bits are asserted.
 Likewise, when an RSA key should be used only for key management, the Key Encipherment bit is asserted.
 See RFC 3280, section 4.2.1.3 for more information.
 Displays the Key Usage Config field.